xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 ### Neutral FJS
 [NFJS](https://en.xen.wiki/w/User:M-yac/Neutral_Intervals_and_the_FJS) notation for just intonation originally applied to neutral sounding primes such as 11, 13, 29, 31 etc. In SonicWeave you must be explicit about the comma set you wish to use in order to spell `11/9` as `n3^11n` or `27/22` as `n3_11n`.

 The first few NFJS commas are.
-To bridge from irrational to rational the commas must be irrational themselves.
 | Prime  | Comma                   | Monzo                             | Size in cents |
 | ------ | ----------------------- | --------------------------------- | ------------- |
 | `11n`  | `sqrt(242/243)`         | `[1/2 -5/2 0 0 1>`                | `-3.570`      |